If you or someone your love is struggling with back pain, Contact Us here

-Acupuncture and Traditional Chinese medicine (TCM) are natural approach in treating back pain.
-They can also be used together with traditional Western treatments to maximise your healing and recovery.
+Acupuncture and Traditional Chinese medicine (TCM) are natural approach in help relieving back pain.
+They can also be used together with traditional western treatments to maximise your healing and recovery.

 How back pain happens

 There are many possible causes for back pain.
 They include strained muscles or ligaments, often caused by improper lifting, sudden movement or traumatic injury.
 Other can include arthritis, structural abnormalities of the spine, or when the disks between the vertebrae bulge or rupture and press on a nerve.
 Depending on the specific diagnosis, back pain is generally treated with medications, physiotherapies, chiropractic care, and in some cases, surgery.

 Acupuncture – A more natural approach

 Practitioners of acupuncture and TCM view back pain another way.
 We will not only work to relieve your symptoms, but will also work to find and treat the underlying cause of your pain.

 Based on seven systematic reviews (two of high quality, three of moderate quality, and two of low quality), acupuncture is more clinically effective in pain relief and functional improvement than no treatment at short-term follow-up.
 Based on five systematic reviews (one of high quality, two of moderate quality, and two of low quality), acupuncture as an adjunct to conventional therapy provides short-term clinically relevant improvements in pain and functional measures for the treatment of chronic low back pain.
 (Acupuncture for Low Back Pain: An Overview of Systematic Reviews -https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4364128/)